The Atelier Pigment Masterclass

 Photography World

 Workshops, in-depth conversations with experts, guided visits, and private access.
-Participants in the Atelier Pigment master class will . . .
+Participants in the Atelier Pigment masterclass will . . .

 • Talk shop, in an intimate setting, with world renowned Magnum Photos photographer Harry Gruyaert, exploring his creative vision, use of color, and decades of field experience.

-• Benefit from the invaluable advice of Jordan Alvès, from Atelier EXB, one of the most influential publishing houses in Paris, on photo-book publishing, production strategies and distribution
+• Benefit from the invaluable advice of Jordan Alvès, from Atelier EXB, one of the most influential publishing houses in Paris, on photo-book publishing, production strategies, and distribution.

 • Participate in a personalised portfolio-review session with Polka Magazine, where your work will be evaluated by the editorial team behind one of France’s leading photography publications and its associated gallery ecosystem.